yamitsilv/maven-hello-world/readme.md

-# My Java Application - Hello World
+# Java Application - Hello World

 ## Overview
 This repository contains a Java application along with GitHub Actions workflow and Helm chart files for deployment.